Thank you for purchasing my apps.

 All my apps are working correctly and the latest versions are fully supported on iOS 11 and iOS 12, so if you have a broken app that says the developer needs to update it, please ensure you have updated to the latest version, otherwise it isn’t one of my apps.
 MoonPhase by Romanduck software is not one of my apps.

-Many of my apps are free because they are funded by advertising.
+Many of my apps are free – they are funded by advertising.
 When I first released Moon Plus I only had a version without advertising that people paid up front for.
-Nobody purchased it, I would sell only 3 or 4 copies a week.
-With the free version with advertising the app pays for itself and can continue to exist.
-Without advertising the app would be removed from the store.
-The last major update took 3 weeks of work alone.
+Nobody purchased it, I would sell only 3 or 4 copies a week, so I had to move to a free version with advertising.
+Now the app pays for itself and can continue to exist.
+Without advertising the app would be removed from the store – the app takes a lot of work to maintain.
+For instance, the last major update took 3 weeks of work alone.

 You can upgrade the app to Premium to remove advertising entirely – see the About tab inside the app.
-For Moon Plus I also provide a version of the app specifically for education purposes without advertising which can be bulk purchased in advance and used in schools – it is not free. https://itunes.apple.com/app/moon-phase-+-professional/id574392006?mt=8&uo=4
+For Moon Plus I also provide a version of the app specifically for education purposes without advertising which can be bulk purchased in advance and used in schools – it is not free.
+Here is a link to it – https://itunes.apple.com/app/moon-phase-+-professional/id574392006?mt=8&uo=4